Neural Likelihood Approximation for Integer Valued Time Series Data: EXPERIMENTS

 We evaluate our methods on simulated data from three different models, comparing the results to the exact sampling method PMMH \citep{andrieu_particle_2010}.
 The first two models we consider are epidemic models, namely the SIR and SEIAR model, the former being a simple but ubiquitous model in epidemiology \citep{allen_primer_2017}, and the latter being a more complex model which admits symptomatic phases \citep{black_importance_2019}.
 The third example is the predator-prey model described in \citet{mckane_predator_2005}.

 We perform two sets of experiments using the SIR model; one set considers a single simulated outbreak in a population of size 50, and the other considers multiple independent observations from outbreaks within households (small closed populations).
 The experiments on the single outbreak serve as a proof of concept for our method, as PMMH can target the posterior for this data efficiently \citep{black_importance_2019}.
-The experiments on household data allow us to assess the scalability of our method with an increasing number of independent time series, where PMMH does not scale well.
+The experiments on household data allow us to assess the scalability of our method with an increasing number of independent time series, where PMMH does not scale well due to the exponential increase in the number of particles needed to keep the variance of the likelihood estimate low enough \cite{sherlock:2015}.

 The SEIAR model experiments serve two purposes, one being to assess the accuracy of our method when trained on data from a more complex model whose likelihood includes complex relationships between the model parameters.
-The other purpose is to assess the scalability with the population size as done in \citet{black_importance_2019}, as increasing population sizes generally causes the performance of PMMH to degrade due to combination of longer time series and larger state spaces.
-The predator-prey model experiments also serve two purposes, one being to assess our method on a model with multivariate observations, and the other being to assess the scalability with lowering observation errors, where PMMH generally performs poorly due to weight degeneracy \citep{delmoral:2015a}.
+The other purpose is to assess the scalability with the population size, as done in \citet{black_importance_2019}, as increasing population sizes generally causes the performance of PMMH to degrade due to combination of longer time series and a larger model state space.
+The predator-prey model experiments also serve two purposes, one being to assess our method on a model with multivariate observations, and the other being to assess the scalability with lowering observation errors, where PMMH again generally performs poorly due to weight degeneracy \citep{delmoral:2015a}.

 We run SNL 10 times with a different random seed for every outbreak experiment, and 5 times for the predator prey model experiments.
 Each run of SNL uses 10 rounds with NUTS \citep{hoffman_no-u-turn_2014} as the MCMC sampler, and using the final 5 rounds to represent the posterior.
 All models were constructed using JAX \citep{bradbury_jax_2018} and the MCMC was run using numpyro \citep{phan_composable_2019}.
 We validate our method against PMMH: for all outbreak experiments we use the particle filter of \citet{black_importance_2019} as it is specifically designed for noise free outbreak data.
 For the predator-prey model, we use a bootstrap filter \citep{kitagawa_monte_1996}.